 Causes of Childhood Anxiety

 It is easy to say that children have it better now than at any other point in history, but is that really true?
-While we have greatly improved the lives of kids compared to past generations, we have added many other stressors to their lives that even you, a parent, may not have had to deal with.
+While we have greatly improved the lives of kids compared to past generations, many other stressors are a part of their lives that even you, a parent, may not have had to deal with.

 Signs of Childhood Anxiety